KiVo16/toggl_hw/README.md

        cd toggl_hw
        make docker-run-dev

-  The above commands run Docker container which shares port `3000 ` with the host and API can be accessed on that port.
-Also `$(pwd)/docker/sqlite` folder is created and attached as volume to make the file available for convenient previewing.
+  The above commands run Docker container which shares port `3000` with the host and API can be accessed on that port.
+Also `$(pwd)/docker/sqlite` folder is created and attached as volume to make the db file available for convenient previewing.